katycor/katycor/README.md

 Hi 👋, I'm Katherine Cordero!

-- 🌱 I’m currently learning Java, Spring, Angular, SQL
+- 🌱 I’m currently learning Java, SQL
 - 👨‍💻 All of my projects are available at https://github.com/katycor
 - 📫 How to reach me: katherinecordero03@hotmail.com